ortus-docs/commandbox-docs/packages/updating_packages.md

 ## Determining Freshness

 The way CommandBox determines whether there is a new version of a package differs based on the endpoint that installed the package.
+Versions are always treated as a semantic version (Major.Minor.Patch).

 * **ForgeBox** - The ForgeBox REST API is used to get the latest package version
 * **HTTP(S)** - Package is always considered outdated, and re-downloaded.